-Often referred to as spider veins, telangiectasias is characterized by visible vessels less than 1 mm in diameter.
-Spider veins may appear bluish black, purple, or red.
+Often referred to as spider veins, telangiectasias are characterized by visible vessels less than 1 mm in diameter.
+Spider veins may appear bluish-black, purple, or red.
 Although more common on the face and legs, telangiectasias may develop anywhere on the body.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.